php-it/php-matrixcode-generator/README.md

 ## Usage

 Just include the `generateMatrixCode()` function inside your own project and call it by using `echo`.
 Don't forget to pass in the desired type of matrix code as the `$digits` argument.
 Below are examples of all 5 different type of codes.
-The index.php file offers an example  how to use this inside a basic HTML page.
+The index.php file shows an example  how to use this inside a basic HTML page.

 ___________________________________________________